 Acer palmatum dissectum Pink Filigree like other Japanese maples benefits from some pruning to shape the tree, as well as removing any dead branches.
 For more information please check out Pruning Japanese Maples.
 Estimated height is 4′ tall x 5′ wide in 10 years.
 Once established Pink Filigree is hardy to -20 degrees – USDA zone 5.

-This maple is not a strong weeping maple as other more common lace leaf maples are – such as Red Dragon and Waterfall.
+This maple is not a strong weeping maple as other more common lace leaf maples are – such asRed Dragonand Waterfallwhich must be staked for height before allowing them to weep.
 For these weeping maples the weight of the leaves on the new soft branches causes them to hang downward or weep.
 Pink Filigree is more upright – a dwarf lace leaf with branches that grow out and up rather than hang down.
-Excellent choice for any location in the garden with afternoon shade.
+Once they get to the desired height I prune the branches and allow the new growth to create the cascading/weeping form.
+An excellent choice for any location in the garden with afternoon shade.

 If you love Japanese Maples as much as I do, you can learn more about these amazing trees by joining the Facebook Group – Japanese Maples and Conifers.It is free to join – you just have to be a Facebook member.
 The contributors to the group have a wealth of experience and post many photos.
 This is what I value the most – learning about variations of growth, leaf size and color in different sections of the USA and around the world.
 I often participate in the discussions.

 The first photo is courtesy of Buchholz Nurseryshowing the lovely pink color and finely dissected leaves.
 The next photo again shows the fine dissected leaves and the last fall color.